Table Of Contents

-Following the brick path outside the Khiem Cung gate, walking about 500 feet to the Northwest till you reach the forecourt in front of the stele pavilion.
+Following the brick path outside the Khiem Cung gate, walk about 500 feet to the Northwest till you reach the forecourt in front of the stele pavilion.

 On the Royal Courtyard, there are 2 rows of sculptures of horses, elephants, and mandarins.
-Because of the Emperor’s constitution so the mandarins statues could not be taller than him.
-They are there on the Courtyard, waiting for the emperor to do business in the after-life.
+Because of the Emperor’s constitution so the mandarin statues could not be taller than him.
+They are there in the Courtyard, waiting for the emperor to do business in the afterlife.

 Stele Pavilion at Tu Duc Royal Tomb

-Walking on the court-yard in the middle of the honor guards.
+Walking in the courtyard in the middle of the honor guards.
 You’ll reach the first building in the necropolis, a stele pavilion.
 This accommodates a 22-ton stone stele, the largest one in Vietnam.
 It inscribes the emperor’s biography and his fault to the Royal family as well as the country.